Luflosi/dyndnsd/README.md

 - Improve documentation
 - Add some simpler tests in Rust in addition to the NixOS test
 - Make use of the `ipv6lanprefix` sent by FRITZ!Boxes
+- Use map instead of for loop for config
+- Add reverse DNS records

 ## License